Tillerson overture to North Korea: U.S. ready to talk without pre-conditions

 WASHINGTON (Reuters) - U.S. Secretary of State Rex Tillerson offered on Tuesday to begin direct talks with North Korea without pre-conditions, backing away from a key U.S. demand that Pyongyang must first accept that any negotiations would have to be about giving up its nuclear arsenal.

-“Let’s just meet,” Tillerson said in a speech to Washington’s Atlantic Council think tank, presenting a new diplomatic overture amid heightened tensions over North Korea’s nuclear and missile advances and harsh rhetoric between the two sides.
+“Let’s just meet,” Tillerson told Washington’s Atlantic Council think tank, presenting a new diplomatic overture amid heightened tensions over North Korea’s nuclear and missile advances and harsh rhetoric between the two sides.

 “The president’s views on North Korea have not changed,” the White House said.
 “North Korea is acting in an unsafe way. ...
 North Korea’s actions are not good for anyone and certainly not good for North Korea.”